pieterjandesmedt/vite-et-reves/content/captains-log/2020-03-12-saint-george.md

 `From: Le Phare Blue Marina, Grenada`<br/>
 `To: Saint George, Grenada`

 The Parents are visiting us once more!
-They arrived just before the whole world got into Covid19 lockdown mode, completing a reckless and daring journey through the challenging Madrid and Miami airports, battling infected Spaniards and Americans, wielding nothing more than an umbrella and a hefty book (or so I imagine).
+They arrived just before the whole world got into Covid19 lockdown mode, completing a reckless and daring journey through the challenging Madrid and Miami airports, battling infected Spaniards and Americans, wielding nothing more than sewing needles, a hefty book and about 20 suitcases (or so I imagine).

 We spent a few days together in Le Phare Blue, enjoying the marina pool, before setting sail to Saint George.